 In his first letter to the Corinthians, Paul of Tarsus warned against the corruptions of the Lord's supper.
 In context, the wealthier members flaunted their privilege over the impoverished ones when they ate together (1 Cor.
 11:20-22).
 In the first century, communion was not a ritual, but an actual meal called a "love feast" (Greek: agapē; G26).
 The church potlucks that we host now have more in common with the original intent of communion than the ritual form.
 Now, imagine if everyone ate their food, with the wealthy suburbanites gorging themselves in front of their urban or rural poor counterparts.
 This is the reason that we share our food alike during the potluck, and this is now common for us.
 Paul was chiding the wealthy Corinthians for their lack of humanity and hospitality.
 Communion is Jesus' way of compelling us to move beyond our ethnic, racial, and socioeconomic differences to join together in love.
 No, this is not "class warfare" in the Marxist way, but a template for all Christians sharing their resources according to need (Acts 2:44-46).
 However, this is a free and voluntary action.
 The -union suffix alludes to the cooperation of different people working toward the same goal.
-At communion, we celebrate our ability overcome differences, but never to impose a rigid uniformity.
+At communion, we celebrate our ability to overcome differences, but never to impose a rigid uniformity.
 Paul had some very harsh words for those who corrupted the Lord's supper by their sinful conduct.
 He even claimed that some of those who partook of communion unworthily became ill or died from their sins.
 Keep in mind, Paul was not talking about undergoing some notional form of confession or penance before communion, but to make a genuine reconciliation of disparities (1 Cor.
 11:27-32).

 Body & Blood